kenmoritest/KenmoriPSModule/Readme.md

 ### Decode-SafeLinks
 This is a command to decode SafeLinks generated in Outlook Client.

+### Decode-JsonString
+This is a command to decode Json String.

 ### Convert-HashToPSObject
 This is a command to convert the hash to PSObject.